 By the 1820s the last of the French had quit and the lands were swiftly taken over by slave-owning American cotton planters, whose mansions still stand in and around town.
-Although it’s not overly imposing from the outside, the biggest and best of these is Gaineswood (805 S. Cedar St., 334/289-4846, Tues.-Fri.
-10am-4pm, Sat.
-10am-2pm, Sun.
-2pm-4pm, $7), just north of US-80.
+Although it’s not overly imposing from the outside, the biggest and best of these is Gaineswood (805 S. Cedar St., 334/289-4846, 10am-4pm Tues.-Sat., $7), just north of US-80.
 The finest antebellum mansion in Alabama, and one of the top three in the country according to the Smithsonian Guide to Historic America, Gaineswood began as a rough cabin in 1821 and over the next 40 years grew into a classic Greek Revival manor, built by enslaved laborers according to pattern-book designs.
 Most unusually, it is still decorated with the original furniture, fixtures, and fittings.
 Today it is a national historic landmark owned and operated by the Alabama Historical Commission.

-The other well-maintained plantation home still standing in Demopolis is Bluff Hall (407 N. Commissioners Ave., 334/289-9644, Tues.-Sun., $5), overlooking the river at the west edge of town.
+The other well-maintained plantation home still standing in Demopolis is Bluff Hall (407 N. Commissioners Ave., 334/289-9644, Tues.-Sun., free), overlooking the river at the west edge of town.
 Smaller than Gaineswood but more attractively situated, Bluff Hall contains a wider array of furniture, with pieces dating from throughout the 19th century; the kitchen in particular is packed with Victorian-era gadgets.

 Demopolis’s franchise-free downtown fills four blocks of Washington Street east from Bluff Hall and the river.
 It’s centered upon one of the South’s oldest public squares, with a cast-iron fountain and many comfy benches.